FudaWiki/fudawiki-files/hanafuda/games/toppa.md

 > This section is **INCOMPLETE**.
 You can help by expanding it.
 {.is-warning}

-This version of Toppa is played in the Ishikari Subprefecture.
+This version of Toppa is played in the Ishikari Subprefecture in Hokkaido.
 It is described as **"Bakappana but with Teyaku"**.

 Since it has a Join-in/Drop-out phase just like in [Hachi-hachi](/en/hanafuda/games/hachi-hachi), it is assumed the game is played by more than 3 players.